leecheeyong/github-player/readme.md

 ## About
 This project is mainly an improved version of [codingstudios](https://github.com/codingstudios/yt-player) by the same author [@leecheeyong](https://github.com/leecheeyong).
-This project offers better user experience, bug fixes, more features, more reliable and user friendly.
+This project offers better user experience, bug fixes, higher quality audio, more features, more reliable and user friendly.
 It still uses the original design despite that many things were changed.

+## Like this project ?
+Feel free to give this project a star and also give a follow to the contributors.
+If you're planning to use any code from this project, please do give credit to this repository & the author.

 ## License
 This project is available as open source under the terms of the [AGPL-3.0 License](/LICENSE)